0x62/LocalPrinter/README.md

 * Calendar providers
 * Todo/reminders providers

-## Adding new modules
+## Adding new plugins

-You can easily create your own module by creating a `provider`, which fetches the data required, and a set of `blocks` which render it.
-Then add the blocks required to the issue in `IssueGenerator._createBlocks`.
+Add a new folder to the `plugins` directory that extends the core `Plugin` class.
+Override the `fetch()` and `render()` functions to fetch the data you need, and return the design blocks to include in the issue.

-Real-time providers are also supported (see `providers/Messages` for an example Telegram integration), which can wake up and print immediately.
+Core blocks like spacers, dividers, headers are exported as `Blocks.Spacer` etc from `core/index.js`.